JangoSteve/websockets-demo/README.md

 some other language and the lessons would remain the same.

 The client is a single HTML webpage, which can be opened directly in the browser.
-The page uses the HTML5 websocket spec to connect and stream data to and from the server in real-time.
+The page uses the HTML5 WebSocket spec to connect and stream data to and from the server in real-time.

 ## Requirements

-This app is intended for demonstration purposes, and thus the front-end uses no 3rd-party websockets library, such as Socket.IO; it's just plain, good old fashioned JavaScript.
+This app is intended for demonstration purposes, and thus the front-end uses no 3rd-party WebSockets library, such as Socket.IO; it's just plain, good old fashioned JavaScript.
 As a result, this should not be considered cross-browser compatible.
 It's been built and tested using Chrome on Mac OSX.